davidrpmorris/data-sriracha-bottle-chinese-characters/README.md

 + The following table is a frequency list of all the Chinese characters on the front and back of the Sriracha bottle.

 > NOTE: Chinese Frequency List generated in Google Docs with he [ChineseFrequency Add-On](https://chrome.google.com/webstore/detail/chinesefrequency/cjmdjhanmokgfjnbokpfdlfkjieckimg).

-> NOTE: Table generated in Google Spreadsheets with the [MarkdownTableMaker Add-On](https://chrome.google.com/webstore/detail/markdowntablemaker/cofkbgfmijanlcdooemafafokhhaeold).
+Table generated in Google Spreadsheets with the [MarkdownTableMaker Add-On](https://chrome.google.com/webstore/detail/markdowntablemaker/cofkbgfmijanlcdooemafafokhhaeold).

 |  - | hz | py | freq |